-Squirrels are basically a very friendly and a non-violent creature therefore they are proficient of moderately serene shared living with people.
+Squirrels are basically a very friendly and non-violent creatures, therefore, they are proficient of moderately serene shared living with people.
 On the other hand, they do have the capability for obliteration.
 In the garden and yards, squirrels can go digging up for seeds and nuts that might have gotten buried.
 This is the action that makes holes in the yard and affects the overall look of the garden.
-Furthermore they stamp on and consume from the shrubberies in the lawns, nourish on the fillings of pots left out for birds in addition to chewing on the bird-houses.
+Furthermore, they stamp on and consume from the shrubberies in the lawns, nourish on the fillings of pots left out for birds in addition to chewing on the bird-houses.

-Once inside the home, squirrels can get comfortable in attics and dark store rooms.
-They can start chewing and gnawing on walls made up of wood and endangers the humans as well as themselves by gnawing on the electricity wiring.
+Once inside the home, squirrels can get comfortable in attics and dark storerooms.
+They can start chewing and gnawing on walls made up of wood and endangers the humans as well as themselves by gnawing on the electrical wiring.

 • How to Implement Rodent Control and Ensure Safety?